-Accountants and accounting firms that are more focused on data-processing tasks that are seasonal rather than core Accounting tasks happen to see a low client retention rate.
+Accountants and accounting firms that are more focused on data-processing tasks that are seasonal rather than core accounting tasks tend to see a low client retention rate.
 These low-yield tasks can always be outsourced (discussed below).
-In order to increase the client retention rate, Accounting professionals need to offer more value to their clients if they are to build long-term relationships with their clients.
-Reviewing your client’s business needs is what’s needed and working towards the same is a step forward that every accountant should focus on.
+In order to increase the client retention rate, accounting professionals need to offer more value to their clients if they are to build long-term relationships with them.
+Reviewing your client’s business needs is what’s needed, and working towards the same is a step forward that every accountant should focus on.

 Overtaking advisory for your clients:

 Following up on the earlier point, clients need trusted advisors more than they need number crunchers.
-Yes, tax preparation, payroll management, bookkeeping are vital tasks but the global economy is under a tremendous transition (especially in the UK) owing to the pandemic outbreak.
-And under such situations, accountants need to take over advisory roles for their clients.
-Clients are eagerly searching for that additional value that great Accountants bring in with them.
+Yes, tax preparation, payroll management, and bookkeeping are vital tasks, but the global economy is in tremendous transition (especially in the UK) owing to the pandemic outbreak.
+And in such situations, accountants need to take over advisory roles for their clients.
+Clients are eagerly searching for that additional value that great accountants bring in with them.